 Don’t miss the latest best practices document, the Code of Best Practices in Fair Use for Open Educational Resources.
 This document is intended to support authors, teachers, professors, librarians, and all open educators in evaluating when and how they can incorporate third party copyright materials into Open Educational Resources to meet their pedagogical goals.

 Fair Use Evaluator Tool: This tool, created by the American Library Association, helps users support and document their assertions of fair use.

 U.S. Copyright Office Fair Use Index: The U.S. Copyright Office maintains this searchable database of legal opinions and fair use test cases.

-Fair Use and Text Data Mining: Explore the intersection of fair use and non-consumptive text mining in this new chapter on legal issues in text data mining.
+Fair Use and Text Data Mining: Learn about Authors Alliance’s new DMCA exemption for Text Data Mining, and explore the intersection of fair use and non-consumptive text mining in this chapter on legal issues in text data mining.

 Fair Use and Controlled Digital Lending: Read about why we believe Controlled Digital Lending (“CDL”) is supported by a good faith interpretation of fair use, and take a moment to share how CDL has helped you meet your goals for your work.